blueminder/nullDCNetplayLauncher/README.md

 `nullDCNetplayLauncher.exe --gameid cvs2 --hosting 0 --ip <ip address> --port <port> --guess-ip <remote ip>`

-When the Launcher is called via command line, the launcher menu is kept available through an icon on the system tray.
+When the Launcher is invoked for game sessions via command line, the launcher menu is kept available through an icon on the system tray.
 You may adjust your Keyboard Mapper options in here while your game is in session.

+To access the Controller Setup & Testing by itself via the command line:

+`nullDCNetplayLauncher.exe --controller-setup 1 `

 ## Troubleshooting